About this document This is a work in progress |

 :single

-A case insensitive string, one of fixed set of possible values.
-Default is :single.
+.
 This option defines whether this AM allows adding slivers to slices at an AM (i.e. calling [Allocate] multiple times, without first deleting the allocated slivers).
-Possible values:
+Possible values:-

 :single